alexander-milchev/ProgrammingMaterials/README.md

 ### Ally Character:

 Must be implemented inheriting from AllyUnitBase.
 You can see the AllyDummy as an example that I have implemented for testing.
+We have provided an Icon for the character, the asset should be called `YuaNormal`.

 The format for unit information is as follows:
     Character name: class (Weapon name) - Stats